courselabs/kubernetes/setup/README.md

 If you're already using [Kind](kind.sigs.k8s.io/), use this setup which is tweaked for the labs:

 ```
-kind create cluster --name k8s-fundamentals --config setup/kind.yaml
+kind create cluster --name k8s --config setup/kind.yaml
 ```

-> If you're not using Kind use k3d instead
+> If you're not already using Kind use k3d instead

 </details><br />